Published: 19th April 2019, last updated: 14th September 2023

 The question of how to get rid of midges is one on which scientists have been working hard.
 The answer depends in part on whether we are looking at the big picture, at the problem of midges in Scotland as a whole, or at the micro-level – how to get rid of midges (at least temporarily) on a small scale.

-The question is a complex one, but one to which everyone who knows anything about outdoors life in Scotland things that have the answer.
+The question is a complex one, but one to which everyone who knows anything about outdoors life in Scotland thinks that they have the answer.

 Keeping Midges Away